babylonhealth/ios-playbook/Cookbook/Technical-Documents/WorkingAtBabylon.md

 ### Where do we store our code?

-We use Github.
-We have a central repo that hosts the main and white label apps, and a [few Open Source projects](https://github.com/search?q=topic%3Aios+org%3ABabylonpartners+fork%3Atrue) that we created and rely on.
+We use GitHub.
+We have a central repo that hosts the main and white label apps, and a [few Open Source projects](https://github.com/search?q=topic%3Aios+org%3Ababylonhealth+fork%3Atrue) that we created and rely on.

 ## Continuous Integration
 ### What Continuous Integration service do you use?